nushell/nushell.github.io/book/overlays.md

     export alias bar = "bar"

-    export env BAZ {
+    export-env {
-        "baz"
+        load-env { BAZ: "baz" }
     }
 }
 ```

-We'll use this module throughout the chapter, so whenever you see `overlay add spam`, assume `spam` is referring to this module.
+We'll use this module throughout the chapter, so whenever you see `overlay use spam`, assume `spam` is referring to this module.

-To create the overlay, call [`overlay add`](commands/overlay_add.md):
+To create the overlay, call [`overlay use`](commands/overlay_use.md):

 ```
-> overlay add spam
+> overlay use spam

 > foo
 foo